First Anglo-Burmese War: Battle of Yangon (May–December 1824)

 Bandula believed that he could take on a well-armed British force of 10,000 head-on.
 Although the Burmese were numerically superior, only around half the army were musketeers, with the rest armed with spears and swords.
 The Burmese cannons fired only balls whereas the British cannons fired exploding shells.
 Unbeknown to him, the British had just received the first shipment of Congreve rockets, a new weapon in the war that the Burmese had never seen.
 More ominously for the Burmese, the speedy march through the hilly regions of Rakhine Yoma and Assamese ranges had left their troops exhausted.

 On 30 November, in what turned out be the biggest mistake of his career, Bandula ordered a frontal attack on British positions.
-The British, with superior weaponry, withstood several Burmese charges at the Shwedagon fort, cutting down men by the thousands.
-By 7 December, the British troops, supported by rocket fire, had begun to gain the upper hand.
+They attacked in a force of three columns each around 3,000 strong but they were all quickly separated as the British, with superior weaponry, withstood several Burmese charges at the Shwedagon forts, cutting down men by the thousands and defeating each column in detail.
+The heaviest losses the Burmese likely suffered was at Kemmendine where the British repurposed the formidable Burmese defenses they once struggled with and refitted with their own firepower.
+By 7th December, the British troops, supported by rocket fire, had begun to gain the upper hand, attacking the separated columns with naval artillery support.
 On 15 December, the Burmese were driven out of their last remaining stronghold at Kokine.

 In the end, only 7,000 of the 16,000 Burmese soldiers returned to the royal army.
-Campbell's despatches stated the Burmese suffered some 6,000 casualties over the 15 day battle.
 The rest of the Burmese army, most of them conscripts fled and returned to their homes.
-The British losses were considered heavy in proportion as well: 40 officers and 500 other ranks were killed or wounded in combat with a much larger number ill from disease.
+Campbell's dispatches stated the Burmese suffered some 6,000 casualties over the 15 day battle.
+While this may be an exaggeration, Burmese chronicles conceded that their own losses were heavy.
+The British losses were considered heavy in proportion as well: 40 officers and 500 other ranks were killed or wounded in combat with a much larger number ill from disease considering that less than 3,000 men were engaged.